 The continuation of the above, more mystical and explanation of how understanding quantum physics we have the ability to bend reality.
 Mind-blowing

-What is mastery and a practical guide on how to achieve it.
-How can we become masters at our lives and make the most of it.
-I love it, simple, engaging and inspiring to listen too our inner selves and have the discipline to follow on that inner guidance and work at always doing the best we can and being excellent.
+Defines what mastery is, and provides a practical guide on how to achieve it.
+How can we become masters at our lives and make the most of it?
+I love it.
+Is is simple, engaging and inspiring understanding how to listen to our inner selves and have the discipline to follow on that inner guidance to always be the best we can.

-Im still reading this one.
-What is to lead? leading from the heart, with vulnerability, authenticity and inspiring those around you.
+What is it to lead?
+Leading from the heart, with vulnerability, authenticity and inspiring those around you.
 A new way of working and living life is developing and evolving, time for change and new thoughts, actions and bigger picture.
 Fantastic book to start planting ideas on how to be a leader of your life.

 More titles?
-I can help myself and have to add some more titles that I love:
+I can't help myself, and have to add some more titles that I love:

 Do you have any favourites you would like to recommend to the world?
 Please share :) xoxox

-My challenge: I avoid feeling cold and getting wet without a wetsuit, warm weather is my comfort zone.
+My challenge - I wanted to avoid feeling cold and remove my apprehension of getting wet without a wetsuit (warm weather is my comfort zone).

-First, I looked for a way to learn techniques that assist my body and mind when overcoming discomfort, so I learnt the Wim Hoff breathing technique to help me overcome the nervous and body tightening feeling I had when I looked at the water in a chilled morning.
+First, I learnt techniques that assisted my body and mind to overcome discomfort.
+I learnt the Wim Hoff breathing technique to help me overcome the nervousness and body tightening feeling I had when I looked at the water on a chilled morning.

-Today, I got up at 5am and head to the beach for a swim.
-I could feel the discomfort rising and I chose to ignore my nerves.
-Then, I did the breathing and run into the waves and didn't stop even when my body kept trying to stop me!
+Today, I got up at 5am and headed to the beach for a swim.
+I could feel the discomfort rising, but I chose to ignore my nerves.
+Then, I practiced my breathing and ran into the waves, not stopping even when my body was telling me otherwise!